 A straight pour of liquor is the easiest example so let's begin with that.
 Of course, a professional bar will pay wholesale prices, but we will use retail prices for this example.

 A 750 mL bottle of Maker's Mark Bourbon Whisky retails for around $30.
 The average straight shot of liquor poured is 2 ounces and that gives us approximately 12 shots per bottle.
-With these numbers, we know that each glass of Maker's Mark served on the costs $2.50.
+With these numbers, we know that each glass of Maker's Mark served on the rocks will cost $2.50.

 |Size of Shot||750ml Bottle Cost||Shots per Bottle||Cost per Shot|